wechto/paper/README.md

 To understand an off-policy actor-critic algorithm, we show the policy evaluation error on the expected distribution of transitions decomposes into the Bellman error, the bias from policy mismatch, and the variance from sampling.

+:curly_loop: [SOPE: Spectrum of Off-Policy Estimators](https://openreview.net/pdf?id=Mfi0LZmFB5a) :+1: :fire: :volcano:

+Combining Trajectory-Based and Density-Based Importance Sampling: We present a new perspective in off-policy evaluation connecting two popular estimators, PDIS and SIS, and show that PDIS and SIS lie as endpoints on the Spectrum of Off-Policy Estimators SOPEn which interpolates between them.

    ​